 Here are a few centrally located options for accommodation in Helsinki:

-A 4-star property located a within walking distance from a tram stop, and a 15 minute walk from Market Square.
-We loved our stay here and would definitely recommend this hotel.
+A 4-star property located within walking distance from a tram stop, and a 15-minute walk from Market Square.
+We loved our stay here and would recommend this hotel.

-Located in the main shopping area, and 5 minutes walking from Senate Square, Kamp is the most centrally located hotel.
-This luxurious property obviously has great reviews on TripAdvisor and on Booking.com.
+Located in the main shopping area, and 5 minutes walk from Senate Square, Kamp is the most centrally located hotel.
+This luxurious property has great reviews on TripAdvisor and Booking.com.

-We hope you enjoyed reading our recommendations. if you need more help planning your trip to Finland, do checkout some of other blogs on Finland.
+We hope you enjoyed reading our recommendations. if you need more help planning your trip to Finland, do check out some of the other blogs on Finland.